mikepsinn/desci-exchange-v1/README.md

 6. A data buyer such as a pharmaceutical or insurance company purchases your data set
 7. You get 99% of the tokens, the app receives 0.5%, and DeSci Exchange DAO token holders receive 0.5%

+## Types of NFTs

+1. **Digital Twin NFTs (DT-NFT)** - A DT-NFT is a soul-bound digital representation of a real-world object.
+For example, a
+   DT-NFT could represent a person, a car, a house, or a piece of art.
+DT-NFTs are minted by the owner of the real-world object and can be transferred to other owners.
+DT-NFTs can be used to represent any real-world object that can be uniquely identified and tracked.
+2. **Data NFTs** - These are NFTs that represent a data set.
+They are created when a user sells their data.
+They are owned by the user who sold the data.
+3. **Data Access NFTs** - These are NFTs that represent a data set and a set of permissions.
+They are created when a user sells their data and sets permissions.
+They are owned by the user who sold the data.

 ## Detailed Technical Flow

 1. The user clicks to connect your Metamask wallet at [desci.exchange](https://desci.exchange) links to the user's